Updated August 2020

 - Are you happy with, or confident in, the success of a suggested investment, or portfolio you’ve got (it’s risk, returns or diversification)?

 - Are you overwhelmed or stuck, trying to make investment decisions?
 What’s your next step?

 - Are you wondering – Should you talk to your partner about your ideas?
 Should you go to a financial planner or other adviser?

 - Are you trying to decide – Should you buy, or sell, that coaching programme, subscription, business, those shares, or that property?

 - Have you become complacent and not managing or maintaining your current investments?

 - Are you working so hard that you and your relationships are suffering?

-As the story also goes, even though you may face serious and important issues at work and home (it’s all relative!) – if you don’t take yourself (or others) too seriously – and can anticipate, move with and adapt to change, and look for its opportunities – you can get great results.
+As the story also goes, even though you may be facing serious issues at work and home, if you don’t take yourself (or others) too seriously, you’ll handle things a lot better by:

-Sharing the experiences and favourite cheeses of others – finding your best investment cheeses (or other food if cheese isn’t your thing!), is fun and can lead you to success and happiness.
+I hope as you wander around BiG’s maze of investing, sharing the experiences and favourite cheeses of mine and others, that you find your best investment cheeses (or other food if cheese isn’t your thing!).

 I’d love you to send me your thoughts and feedback.